Archange-py/reedsolomon/README.md

 # Reed-Solomon Codes Implementation

 Welcome to the **Reed-Solomon codes** GitHub repository!
-This project is dedicated to exploring the fascinating world of error-correcting codes, particularly the widely-used Reed-Solomon codes.
+This project is dedicated to exploring Reed-Solomon codes.
 These codes are crucial in ensuring data integrity in digital communication and storage systems.

 ## Table of Contents
 ***